AI in the enterprise

 • A full-stack generative AI platform consists of an LLM, a way to supply business data, AI guardrails, an interface for easy use, and the ability to ensure security, privacy, and governance.

-• The Palmyra family of LLMs, built by Writer, are pre-trained on business-appropriate datasets, geared towards enterprise use cases, and efficient in size and powerful in capabilities.
+• The Palmyra family of LLMs, built by Writer are geared towards enterprise use cases, and efficient in size and powerful in capabilities.

 • Writer also offers full transparency, AI governance, and knowledge access for teams to access company data.